-Here are 6 things you need to understand before you decide to create a Pinterest marketing campaign.
+In this article, I list 6 things you need to understand before you decide to create a Pinterest marketing campaign.

 Pinterest is a visual search engine or discovery engine, not a social network.
 So you have to approach Pinterest marketing differently than you would social media marketing.

 For instance, on Pinterest keywords are huge, just like they are in Google SEO.
 So you need to add them EVERYWHERE – in your Pinterest bio, board titles, board descriptions, Pin image titles, Pin image descriptions – you get my drift?